iAshuRani/terribly-tiny-main-assignment/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+Select systems are designed for small and medium-sized deployments, and you should not feel the need to use this feature.
+However, we know that if you cannot adjust a tool when you plan to use it, it is useless.

-## Learn More
+## Learn more

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more at [Create React](https://facebook.github.io/create-react-app /docs/getting-started) .

-To learn React, check out the [React documentation](https://reactjs.org/).
+Visit [React Documentation](https://reactjs .org/) to learn React.

 ### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)
+This article has been moved here: [https://facebook.github.io/create-react-app/ docs/code-splitting] (https:// facebook.github.io/create-react-app/docs/code-splitting)

-### Making a Progressive Web App
+### Big Data Analysis

+This message has been corrected move here: [ https:/ / facebook.github .io/create-react-app/docs/analyzing-the-bundle-size ](https://facebook.github.io/create-react-app/ docs /analyzing-the-bundle -size ) < br>< br>### Making Progressive Web Applications

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+This message has been moved here: [https://facebook.github.io /create- react-app/docs/making- a-progressive - web application](https ://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) > >### Advanced settings

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+> This section has been moved here: [ https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/ advanced configuration)

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This method has been moved here: [https://facebook.github.io/create-react-app/docs/deployment](https ://facebook.github.io/create-react -app/docs/deployment)

-### `npm run build` fails to minify
+### Could not reduce ` npm run create`

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This message has been moved here: [ https://facebook.github.io/create-react-app/ docs/troubleshooting#npm-run -build-fails-to-minify](https://facebook.github.io/create-react-app/ docs/troubleshooting#npm-run-build-fails-to-minify)